Thai junta to explain itself to international rights groups

 Army chief General Prayuth Chan-ocha said he took power to restore order after nearly seven months of political turmoil in the polarised country.
 He has launched a reconciliation campaign aimed at healing divisions.

-Prayuth is due to meet foreign diplomats on Wednesday to brief them on the military's plans.
+Prayuth is due to meet foreign diplomats on Wednesday to brief them on the military administration's plans.

 The NCPO ordered political parties on Monday to suspend activities.
 When the military scrapped the constitution after the coup it was unclear whether parties would continue to exist.